Jennifer Anderson, RN, BSN; Evidence Based Birth® Instructor

 Mother

-Combining my skills as an RN, doula, educator, photographer and mother, I have found happiness in what I do and I thrive in sharing these experiences with others.
-I have 2 teen children who are learning my “don’t-take-life-too-seriously” attitude from the queen of goofballs.
-The first was born in a hospital setting with complications and necessary medical interventions, but with safety, dignity and respect.
-The 2nd was born in a tub in my living room surrounded with love and a bouncing 2yo watching her baby brother enter this crazy world.
+By combining my skills as an RN, doula, educator, photographer, and mother, I have found happiness in what I do and thrive on sharing these experiences with others.
+I have two college-age children who are learning my “don’t take life too seriously” attitude from the queen of goofballs.
+My daughter was born in a hospital setting with complications and necessary medical interventions, but with safety, dignity, and respect.
+My son was born in a horse trough in my living room, surrounded by love as his 22-month-old big sister watched her baby brother enter this crazy world.
 Both births were beautiful in their own way.
 They have defined me as a mother and empowered me as a woman.
-My ability to fuse my various passions and skills into this unique service can be found no where else.
+My ability to fuse my various passions and skills into this unique service can be found nowhere else.